-Biology is a subject with a strong tradition of doing comparison.
+Biology is a subject with a strong tradition of utilizing comparative methods.
 One hundred years ago, biologists compared the phenotypes of different species.
 Since the discovery of DNA, biologists have been comparing the sequences of different genes, and then all sorts of ‘omes’ across species.
 Perhaps, it is a time to extend this tradition even further to compare networks in biology to those in other disciplines.
 Here, we have tried to describe how these comparisons are beginning to take place.
-First, we have described how association networks that just show simple connections between entities are abstract enough to allow the application of mathematical formalism across disciplines.
-Next, we show how more mechanistic detail can be placed onto these simple networks allowing them to better explain a real process such as transcription regulation or software code development.
-Here the networks are often too detailed to allow direct transfer of formalism but often the same mechanistic description.
+First, we have described how association networks that just show simple connections between entities are abstract enough to allow the application of mathematical formalisms across disciplines.
+Then, we show how mechanistic details can be placed onto these simple networks and enable them to better explain a real process such as transcriptional regulation or software code development.
+In this case, the networks are often too detailed to allow for direct transfer of formalisms but often one can gain meaningful intuition about a biological system through comparing it to a more commonplace network such as a social system via the same mechanistic description.

 What's next?
-We envision that these cross-disciplinary network comparisons will become more and more common.
-Networks are one of the central structures used in the emerging field of data science for the analysis of large datasets and these datasets are becoming increasing common in many fields.
-We anticipate that this will make possible further fruitful comparisons with biology .
+We envision that these cross-disciplinary network comparisons will become increasingly common.
+Networks are one of the key structures used for the analysis of large datasets in the emerging field of data science.
+These datasets are becoming increasingly common in many fields.
+We anticipate that this will enable further fruitful comparisons with biology .
 One area that is especially ripe for comparison is multiplex networks.
-Over the past few years, efforts have been spent on concatenating networks together forming a multiplex structure [50][51].
-This framework is commonly used in social science in which an individual may participate in multiple social circles: family, friends, colleagues, or in online setting: Facebook, LinkedIn and Twitter; but not very well explored in biology.
-Nevertheless, this direction is of particular interest to biology because of rapid advancements in data acquisition, the structure of biological data goes beyond a single layer of network to multiplex structure: the multiple layers could either be formed by different categories of relationships (co-expression, genetic interactions, etc.), Moreover, mechanistically, biological regulation happens in multiple levels: transcriptional regulation, post-transcriptional regulation, and even post-translational in analogous to a city with electrical networks, water pipes, and cell phone lines.
+Over the past few years, efforts have been spent on concatenating networks together to form a multiplex structure [50][51].
+This framework is commonly used in social science in which an individual may participate in multiple social circles: family, friends, colleagues, or in online setting: Facebook, LinkedIn and Twitter.
+However, it has not been very well explored in biology.
+Nevertheless, this direction is of particular interest to biology because of rapid advancements in data acquisition.
+The structure of biological data now extends beyond a single network to a multiplex structure: the multiple layers could be formed by different categories of relationships (co-expression, genetic interactions, etc.), Furthermore, biological regulation occurs at multiple levels: transcriptional, post-transcriptional, and post-translational regulation in a manner in analogous to a city with electrical networks, water pipes, and cell phone lines.
 We are looking forward to some of the methods developed in other contexts to be applied in biology.

-We can even imagine a way that these comparisons will lead to new real connections between biological networks and those in other disciplines.
-For instance, there is an increase of attention among biologists and sociologists on the connection between genomics information and sociological information such as whether phenotypes or genotypes are correlated in friendship networks [52].
+So far we have focused on leveraging the ideas and methods developed in multiple disciplines through comparison.
+We can even imagine that these comparisons will lead to new real connections between biological networks and those in other disciplines.
+For instance, there is an increasing amount of attention among biologists and sociologists on the connection between genomics information and sociological information such as whether phenotypes or genotypes are correlated in friendship networks [52].
 Indeed, various scientific disciplines form a network in the intellectual universe where knowledge emerges when things connect.

 Potential exhibits: